fkantelberg/mail-devel/README.md

   - **Multi User Mode:** The mails are collected in the specific mailboxes for each receiver of the messages using the `to`, `cc`, and `bcc` mail headers.

-- `--auto-responder`: Automatically respond to the mails coming in via SMTP
+- `--smtp-responder`: Automatically respond to the mails coming in via SMTP

-  - `--auto-responder reply_once`: Reply once per mail thread
+  - `--smtp-responder reply_once`: Reply once per mail thread
-  - `--auto-responder reply_always`: Always reply to incoming mails
+  - `--smtp-responder reply_always`: Always reply to incoming mails
-  - `--auto-responder path/to/script.py`: Custom auto responder.
+  - `--smtp-responder path/to/script.py`: Custom auto responder.
 See [the examples](https://github.com/fkantelberg/mail-devel/blob/master/src/mail_devel/automation)

 ## Supported protocols for mails